 Family, friends, neighbors, caregivers, fiduciaries, business people, and others may try to take advantage of Martin.
 They may take his money without permission, neglect to repay money they owe, charge him too much for services, or just not do things he has paid them to do.
 These may be examples of financial exploitation or financial abuse.
-As Martin’s agent, you should help protect him.
+As Martin’s guardian of the estate, you should help protect him.
 You should know the signs of financial exploitation for five important reasons:

 - Martin may still control some of his funds and could be exploited;

 - Even if Martin does not control any of his funds, he still may be exploited;

 - Martin may have been exploited, and you may still be able to do something about that;

 - People may try to take advantage of you as Martin’s guardian of the estate; and